ShadowJonathan/Tumult/concept/formats.md

 "Processed" refers that the object has an "original", but has only been edited (CIDs replacing URLs, CIDs added for additional data, structure cleaned up, ultra-mutable keys (like note count on a Tumblr post) removed) to make it acceptable for IPLD format.

-"Derivative" refers that the object is "virtual" or "pseudo" in the sense that it's there for indexing and pointing to other objects (like a `tumult.tree` object).
+"Derivative" refers that the object is "virtual" or "pseudo" in the sense that it's there for indexing or pointing to other objects (like a `tumult.tree` or `tumult.trail` object).

 All objects have a key `"type"`, this key denotes the type of the object, **this key must always be present on all objects**.